Alex Dobson, Jazmyn Carter and Rachel Mackie performing Inhabitance VI at Out of Bounds.

 MemoryDance

-MemoryDance is a practice that seeks to connect the mover’s attention and senses to a memory of a specific location they’ve experienced in their past.
+MemoryDance is a practice that connects the mover’s attention and senses to a memory of a specific, chosen location, usually one with special, personal memories.
 Born out of a curiosity as to whether past immersion in landscapes can have a lasting influence on physicality it has become a peaceful, joyful improvisation practice.
 During Melbourne's extended lockdown myself, Alexandra Dobson, Jazmyn Carter, Rachel Mackie and Erin O'Rourke developed a weekly MemoryDance practice over zoom.
 It allowed us to experience momentary escapes to other places and, in that capacity, it was a wonderful practice for our wellbeing.

-MemoryDance does not generate large, virtuosic movement but rather - in the stillness of the body - the mind actively re-examines sensations experienced in a past place.
-The smallest, subtlest gestures of an eyebrow or finger tip are full of honesty, conviction and experience.
-It is a wonderful attention-training practice that filters into daily life; drawing attention to small details of our environments as we move through them.
+MemoryDance does not generate large, virtuosic movement but rather - in the stillness of the body - the mind actively re-examines sensations experienced in past landscapes.
+The smallest, subtlest gestures of an eyebrow or fingertip are full of honesty, conviction and experience.
+It is a wonderful attention-training practice that filters into daily life.

 Moments from a zoom practice.